Move supplier assurance off spreadsheets. Private pilot opening soon.→ Join the pilot

 The supply chain provisions — Article 21(2)(d)

-This is the clause that triggers the work our product exists to make easier.
-It requires you to assess the cybersecurity posture of your direct suppliers and service providers, and to consider the overall quality of your suppliers’ own cybersecurity practices and secure development procedures.
+This is the clause that triggers the work Supply Chain Assurance exists to make easier.
+It requires you to assess the cybersecurity posture of your direct suppliers and service providers, and to consider the overall quality of your suppliers' own cybersecurity practices and secure development procedures.

 In practice, this means you need to:

-For most SMBs, this is the part of NIS2 that creates the most operational friction.
+For most mid-market buyers, this is the part of NIS2 that creates the most operational friction.

-We’ve written a longer explainer of this clause specifically — what NIS2 Article 21(2)(d) actually requires of your suppliers — including what evidence to prepare, common SMB misconceptions, and the minimum defensible posture.
+We've written a longer explainer of this clause specifically — what NIS2 Article 21(2)(d) actually requires of your suppliers — including what evidence to prepare, common mid-market misconceptions, and the minimum defensible posture.

 Fines and enforcement